What is Romanesque Architecture?

 9. Church of the Holy Sepulchre – Jerusalem, Israel

 A sacred Christian site, the Church of the Holy Sepulchre features structural elements of romanesque architecture such as rounded arches and thick stone walls.
 Its religious significance enhances its romanesque style presence.
+Originally built in the 4th century by Constantine, the current structure dates to the 11th-12th centuries after Crusader reconstructions, including a Romanesque facade and rotunda over Christ’s tomb.
+Managed by multiple denominations, it includes the Calvary chapel and Anastasis rotunda.
+As Christianity’s holiest site, it draws millions, embodying the fusion of Byzantine and Crusader Romanesque in the Holy Land.

 10. Lund Cathedral – Lund, Scania, Sweden